-PROGRAM OUTCOMES FOR DATABASE SYSTEMS TRACK
+PROGRAM OUTCOMES FOR DATABASE SYSTEMS TRACK Upon completion of this program a student will be able to:

 - Describe the advantages, disadvantages, and appropriates uses of various database management systems (DBMS). - Design a database system based on user requirements. - Create entity-relationship diagrams that accurately describe a database structure. - Understand and successfully utilize basic database design concepts such as primary and foreign keys, normalizing, bridge tables, alternate primary keys, and strong versus weak entities. - Create a database system that successfully fulfills an organization's data requirements. - Apply appropriate problem-solving methodologies to the analysis and solution of related problems. - Communicate effectively using oral and written techniques.